 - 1. Launch Chief Architect on the computer where the license is active. - 2.
 Select Help> Deactivate License from the menu. - 3.
 A message will confirm that you wish to deactivate the license.
 Click Yes. - 4.
-After a pause, a second message will inform you that the license has been deactivated.
+After a pause, the program will close.